Google News are sneaky

 About three weeks ago, I was surfing the Net looking for a possible new car to buy.
 I stumbled upon the new Mazda 3, and did some searches for reviews and prices.
 Perhaps I looked at around 10 sites.
 Satisfied with what I had discovered, I left it at that.
 Maybe I’ll buy a new car next year.

 But in the last week, every single day, my Google News page has had at least two, and usually three or four stories about Mazda 3’s.
 Never can I remember car stories and reviews on my Google News feed.
 And never can I recall Google News targeting my Google Searches.
 But it’s clear that they have now.

 I am not dumb and know that by connecting to the Internet one is open to being tracked.
 But for Google to use their news page to bombard me with clearly targeted ‘news’ items that are in fact ‘hard sell’ advertising is taking liberties just a little too far.

 Where will all this insane Internet tracking end?
 With ‘just in time’ advertising for funeral directors for my family when I digitally draw my last breath?

 Manipulating my news feed for a disgusting attempt at a profit is a step too far for me.
 And as for Mazda?
-Well, Mazda must have bought this disgustingly intrusive new Google advertising product, so I say to them, go get fucked, and stick your Mazda 3 up your fucking arse.
-I’m buying a Toyota!
+Well, Mazda must have bought this disgustingly intrusive new Google advertising product, so I say to them, I’m buying a Toyota!